PITC

 What is a Practical Nurse?

-A practical nurse, or licensed practical nurse (LPN), is a healthcare professional who provides basic and specialized medical care to a wide range of patients.
-LPNs work under the supervision of registered nurses (RNs) and physicians, and they play a vital role in the healthcare team.
+A practical nurse, or practical nurse (PN), is a healthcare professional who provides basic and specialized medical care to a wide range of patients.
+PNs work under the supervision of registered nurses (RNs) and physicians, and they play a vital role in the healthcare team.

 Job Duties: